 What is Basil Used For?

-Basil is most famous as the star ingredient in the recipe for pesto.
+Basil is most famous as the star ingredient in the recipe for pesto (learn about the flavor of pesto).
 It’s also commonly employed in Caprese salads.
 And of course, you can not forget the flavor it brings to pasta recipes and sauces, both tomato-based and creamy.

 What are the different types of parsley?

 - Flat leaf parsley